Someone once told me that my ability to work remotely was like having a “superpower.”

 I’m assuming that you’ve stumbled upon this blog post because you want the remote superpower too.

 But before reading, ask yourself this: Do you want to be your own boss… or work for someone else?

 There are pros and cons to both, but if having a steady paycheck and benefits are important to you, then you’ll probably want to work for someone else (aka get a remote job).

 STEP 1: Decide if you (really) want to work remotely

-Before spending hours upon hours looking for a remote job, make sure you actually want to work remotely long-term.
+Before spending every waking hour looking for a remote job, make sure you actually want to work remotely long-term.